Gordon J. BernhardtCFP®

 What sparked your interest in financial planning?
 What fuels you every day in your work?

 I was a CPA serving as the assistant controller of a Northern Virginia corporation where some employees and I got together to start an investment club.
 It was an educational endeavor, and one which made me begin to question my purpose in life.
 Thus, after a 7-year career as a CPA, including experience with what is now a Big Four firm, I concluded that I wasn’t making the kind of difference in people’s lives that I wanted to make.
 I thought that working in financial services would allow me to create the kind of impact I was hoping for.
 But after two years in my new career and seeing the focus on commission-based, proprietary products, I realized that my employer expected me to place its interests above what was best for my clients.
-That became unacceptable for me and is when I became committed to the fiduciary standard and placing clients’ needs ahead of everything else.
+That became unacceptable for me and is when I created a company committed to the fiduciary standard and placing clients’ needs ahead of everything else.

 It is extremely gratifying to look back on my career and know we were our clients’ trusted and reliable wealth guide during periods of market volatility, when laws changed that impacted their wealth management plan, or when life changing events took place in their personal and professional life.
 I love making a difference in the lives of our clients.